DylanMeeus/springboot_jwt_blog/_posts/2015-10-29-pluralsight-course-on-using-auth0-with-angularjs-and-asp-dot-net-webapi.markdown

 After 30 hours of recording and editing the course was finished and it's now live, make sure to [check it out](http://www.pluralsight.com/courses/authenticating-angular-spa-aspnet-webapi-auth0).
 Auth0 is an awesome service and I'll definitely recommend it to future clients and keep teaching it in my class room training.

-{% include tweet_quote.html quote_text="Auth0 is an awesome service and I'll definitely recommend it to future clients and keep teaching it in my class room training.
+{% include tweet_quote.html quote_text="Auth0 is an awesome service and I'll definitely recommend it to future clients and keep teaching it in my class room training." %}
-" %}